nopnop2002/Arduino-STM32-rosnode/mpu6050/README.md

 -------------- done --------------
 ```

-The offset value that the line above -- done -- should reflect.
+The last line is your offset value.
 We need 6 values XAccelOffset, YAccelOffset, ZAccelOffset, XGyroOffset, YGyroOffset, ZGyroOffset.
 In this example:
 - XAccelOffset is -2889.